tom-doerr/llm_agent_evolution_2/tasks.md

 PLEASE WORK ON THE BELOW ITEMS.
 NEVER MODIFY THE HEADING!
 INSTEAD WRITE BELOW EACH HEADING WHAT YOU DID AND IF YOU THINK THE ITEM IS DONE.
 FOR THE QUESTIONS PLEASE ANSWER THEM AS BEST YOU CAN.
 LEAVE THE HEADING / THE ITEM ITSELF ALONG!
 LEAVE THIS SENTENCE IN, DON'T REMOVE IT!
-USE A SEPARATE SEARCH REPLACE BLOCK FOR EACH HEADING ITEM / TASK SINCE I MIGHT MOVE THEM AROUND AND THEN A BIG SEARCH BLOCK MIGHT NOT MATCH
+USE A SEPARATE SEARCH REPLACE BLOCK FOR EACH HEADING ITEM / TASK SINCE I MIGHT MOVE THEM AROUND AND THEN A BIG SEARCH BLOCK MIGHT NOT MATCH.
+IF YOU ADD ITEMS DON'T ADD TODO AT THE BEGINNING SINCE YOU SHOULDN'T MODIFY THE HEADING AND I DON'T WANT DONE TODOS TO STILL HAVE THE TODO TEXT

+# add more integration tests using real llm calls

+# remove llm-optimize
+# why do the usage examples you show say python -m llm_agent_evolution? shouldn't it all work usign the cli tool?

 # why do we have different cli tools? seems to me one is just an example of the more general other one
 We have different CLI tools to serve different use cases: